calvinaquino/LNReader-Android/readme.txt

 - Add download List too all intents
 - Remove Downloads ans Settings buttons from main menu, add them as popup menu.
 - Rename ImageActivity to something better
+- Add Orignal Light Novels List
+- Teaser and Original list to use Download List Model
+- Clicking an undownloaded chapter will add it to the download list if it hasn't been downloaded.
+- Added more visual tips about novel states "Read", "Has Update" and "External"
 //CRASH FIXES
 - Fixed a crash that would occur if trying to unbind an unregistered service on low memory warning.
 - Fixed a crash that related to scrolling while reading a novel.

 //TODO
-- Add Orignal Light Novels List
-- Teaser list to use Download List Model
 - Remove asyncTaskCount from settings
 - Fix manual add crash
-- make external chapters open in an internal customized webview
 - Light Novel List Layout
 - Empty WatchList hangup bug
 - dialog inside a chapter/content reading "Downloading, please wait"